patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

    |Image10|

-6. Done
+5. Done

 At this point you should have the following information to create an access account on Azure.

 ==========================================               ======================
 Access Account Setup Input Field                         Value
 ==========================================               ======================
-Subscription ID                                          From section 2.2 Directory ID                                             From section 2.3 Application ID                                           From section 2.3 Application Key (Client Secret)                          From section 2.3
+ARM Subscription ID                                      From section 2.2 Directory ID                                             From section 2.3 Application ID                                           From section 2.3 Application Key (Client Secret)                          From section 2.3